Lexington Books

 — Konstantin A. Pantserev, St-Petersburg State University

-Nigusie Kassaye W. Michael has written the definitive masterpiece on Haile Selassie’s critical position in the opening of Ethiopia and the rest of Africa toward the 20th century.
+Nigusie has written the definitive masterpiece on Haile Selassie’s critical position in the opening of Ethiopia and the rest of Africa toward the twentieth century.
 No other leader of the African continent held such a pivotal role as that of Haile Selassie.
-Professor Michael makes a meticulous examination of the political activities of Emperor Selassie from his emergence as Ras Tafari with a powerful awareness of his place in history.
-Searching through archives and official documents as well as primary correspondence to and from world leaders, Michael demonstrates the broad historical shoulders of Haile Selassie.
+Nigusie makes a meticulous examination of the political activities of Emperor Selassie from his emergence as Ras Tafari with a powerful awareness of his place in history.
+Searching through archives and official documents as well as primary correspondence to and from world leaders, Nigusie demonstrates the broad historical shoulders of Haile Selassie.
 This is a monumental work which will have far-reaching significance on all aspects of African history.

 — Molefi Kete Asante, Temple University, author of The History of Africa